mechanicpanic/JetBrains_TestAssignment/README.md

   * Name your dashboard **Test**.
   * Click **Save**.

 Congratulations!
-You have just created your first panel in Grafana.
+You have just created your first dashboard in Grafana.
 As a next step, you can organize a set of panels with different scenarios and visualizations on your dashboard.
 There are also several links below if you have any questions left.
 ## Useful links
   * [What is Docker?](https://www.ibm.com/cloud/learn/docker)